david-spies/im-engine/README.md

 ## 📂 Project Structure

-> The directory tree below is intentionally kept inside a fenced code block so GitHub renders the hierarchy with fixed-width alignment.
+> The directory tree is kept inside a fenced code block so GitHub renders the hierarchy with fixed-width alignment.

 ```text
 im-engine/